rovemonteux/happeningineu/README.md

 ## Are you a developer?

 Read the INSTALL.txt file for how to get started.

+You should first read the AUTHORs, COPYRIGHT and GNU-AGPL-3.0 files.

 **THIS IS ALPHA SOFTWARE AND SHOULD BE TREATED ACCORDINGLY.**
 **IT IS FUN TO GET RUNNING, BUT EXPECT THINGS TO BE BROKEN.**